Xh4lis/faas-sim/guides/Main Breakdown/Understanding Checklist.md

 3. **Third Phase (Optional)**: Enhance with ML models if needed:
    - Add support for importing trained models
    - Use more sophisticated modeling approaches

-## Code Files to Focus On

-1. core.py: To see how `power_models` was added to `Environment`
-2. resource.py: To understand resource tracking
-3. `ext/tmueller23/functionsim.py`: To see implementation of power prediction

-This focused approach lets you implement energy modeling without getting lost in scheduling algorithm details or network topology complexities.